Abigail Mackay

 About me

-It has been my dream to work in conservation for a very long time.
+I have always been interested in wildlife conservation and, from an early age, knew that this was the career I wanted to pursue.
 I studied Zoology at the University of the West of Scotland and volunteered for various conservation charities over the years to build up my knowledge and skill set.
-After graduating, I did a work placement at Slimbridge which gave a love and appreciation for wetlands that I never had before.
-While on placement, I got involved with eDNA surveys which sparked an interest in all the ways we can use genetics in conservation.
-This is an interest I want to continue to pursue in future work and study.
+After graduating, I did a work placement at Slimbridge which gave me a love and appreciation for wetlands that I never had before.
+While on placement, I got involved with eDNA surveys which sparked an interest in that has sent me on my current career trajectory.
+After my placement, I began working as a researcher in the Wetland Bioscience team along side studying for my Master’s by research at the University of the West of England.

 • Water Quality analysis